newvicx/hyprxa/README.md

 ![full-demo-docs-view](https://github.com/newvicx/hyprxa/blob/master/docs/img/full-demo-docs-view.JPG?raw=true)

 And with that you're up and running.
 You can test out some endpoints in the *Events* and *Topics* section which make up the event hub service.
-The *Timeseries* and *Unitops* sections wont be useful for the moment because we haven't added any data source integrations yet.
+The *Timeseries* and *Unitops* sections wont be useful for the moment because you didn't add any data source integrations yet.

 ## Event Hub